-Grey Water Harvesting Solves soil problems
+Grey Water Harvesting Solves soil problems.

 Little usage of water

-The undeniable benefit of grey water is the economical use of water.
-It is estimated that an average household will use between 300 and 400 liters of recyclable water on a daily basis.
+The undeniable benefit of Greywater is the economical use of water.
+An average household is estimated to use between 300 and 400 litres of recyclable water daily.
 Also, an average suburban garden uses about 35% of domestic water daily from Greywater.
 The level can rise to 60% if one does the recycling.
 Grey Water saves water usage in an era when water resources are scarce.

 Enhances More Savings With Grey Water Harvesting